 When Dirk started working at Brunel Germany as a branch manager in 2004, he joined the company during its startup phase.
 Now, almost two decades later, Brunel Germany ranks as one of the leading engineering service provider.
 Dirk has been able to grow professionally and advance his career even as the company itself expanded.

-Dirk started as a branch manager in Mannheim in 2004 and is now the general manager of the DACH region.
+Dirk started as a branch manager in Mannheim in 2004 and is now the general manager of for Southern Germany, Austria & Switzerland.

 Hi Dirk, take us back to 2004: What was it like to work at Brunel back then?

 At that time, Brunel Germany was still considered to be a small business.
 So when I was hired as a branch manager in Mannheim, I managed a team of one account manager and five consultants.
 However, that same year, a new law altered some of the legal principles for temporary employment and secondment.
 For instance, the permissible period of secondment was extended from 12 months to two years.
 This made secondment much more attractive and resulted in a modern-day gold rush.
 We quickly identified this growth opportunity and Brunel experienced double-digit growth over the next few years.